Seiten

 Work visa categories

-For airline or maritime crew members who must enter the United States for work purposes
+For crew members of airlines or shipping companies who have to enter the United States for work-related reasons

 FURTHER INFORMATION